 Once you’ve invested time and money in marketing and getting out there networking, do you always follow up the leads in a timely manner?
 Research published in the Harvard Business Review found that many companies don’t follow up leads fast enough.
 This is a real problem because the longer the lead is left, the more likely it is to go cold, especially when it comes to online leads.

 Each time you get a sales lead, make sure you record it, along with any notes and action points.
-Using a tool such as QuickBooks 2013 Lead Centre is a quick and easy way to track all your sales leads.

 5. Neglecting your website

 Your website is the window into your business.
 It’s the first port of call for customers, so it’s absolutely vital that it gives the best impression.
 Do you check your website regularly and update details that have gone out of date?
 It’s best to get a system in place for checking back and updating regularly so that everything is correct and the content is fresh.
 And don’t forget to make your contact details really stand out.
 A surprising study from the US suggested that as many as 60% of small business websites don’t list a phone number on the homepage and 75% don’t have an email link.

 Making just a few small tweaks can make a big improvement to your marketing.